couchbaselabs/docs-ng/content/couchbase-sdk-python-1.2/appendix-release-notes.markdown

 <a id="couchbase-sdk-python-rn_1-2-3g"></a>
 ## Release Notes for Couchbase Python SDK 1.2.3 GA (2 September 2014)

-This release provides some minor bug fixes for the 1.2 series
+This release provides some minor bug fixes for the 1.2 series.

 **Fixes in 1.2.3**

-* Fix potential hang in Twisted integration module.
+* Fix potential hang in Twisted integration module

   **Issues**: [PYCBC-257](http://www.couchbase.com/issues/browse/PYCBC-257)

-* Handle non-CouchbaseError exceptions thrown in callbacks and avoid crashes Sometimes a non-CouchbaseError may be thrown within operation callbacks, usually due to a bad encoding or other environmental issues (such as memory allocation failures).
-This should be delivered to the user and not crash the application
+* Handle non-CouchbaseError exceptions thrown in callbacks and avoid crashes

+  Sometimes a non-CouchbaseError is thrown within operation callbacks, usually due to a bad encoding or other environmental issues (such as memory allocation failures).
+This should be delivered to the user and not crash the application.

   **Issues**: [PYCBC-253](http://www.couchbase.com/issues/browse/PYCBC-253)